Small Claims Court Procedures

-The Marshal will serve the defendant with a copy of the complaint and summons that has been filed.
+The Sheriff's Office will serve the defendant with a copy of the complaint and summons that has been filed.
 The papers will inform the defendant(s) of the nature of your suit.
 The defendant has thirty (30) days from the date that he or she was served with the complaint in which to answer the complaint.
-If the defendant fails to file an Answer to the complaint within 30 days, law does permit the defendant an additional 15 days in which he/she can file an answer (totaling 45 days).
+If the defendant fails to file an Answer to the Complaint within 30 days, law does permit the defendant an additional 15 days in which he/she can file an answer (totaling 45 days).
 Each defendant must pay costs which total the same costs the plaintiff paid when filing the complaint.
 If the defendant answers the claim, the court will notify all parties and their attorneys of the trial date by certified mail.

 The defendant is allowed to file a counterclaim against the plaintiff.
 If the defendant makes such a claim, it must be stated in the answer that is filed.
 A copy of the answer/counterclaim will be mailed to the plaintiff.
 The plaintiff does not have to answer a counterclaim until the actual court hearing.
 If the defendant's counterclaim is for more than $15,000 in actual damages, the case may be transferred to a higher court.

 Preparing for a Hearing